JoDBS/JoDBS_Tools/README.md

 - **Asynchronous Functions**: Improved performance with asynchronous functions for bot setup and network connections.
 - **Logging Support**: Log all those print statements into a log.txt file instead, no need for endless console spam.
 Your code runs without issues now, yes?
 - **Extensive Documentation**: Learn how to use a NodeConnection with your Bot.
+- **Pregenerated Embeds**: Use pre-generated Embeds to keep your Discord Bot code clean and free from repetitive Embed definitions.

 ## Installation